The Lime Trust primary curriculum model is based on strong building blocks:

 Lessons are planned so that there is also a scientific skills focus, to enable pupils to gain a better understanding of the methods used in scientific investigation.

-We believe that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to a pupil’s physical and emotional development and health.
+The Lime Trust believes that physical education, experienced in a safe and supportive environment, is vital and unique in its contribution to a pupil’s physical and emotional development and health.
 We have sports coaches who teach one session per class each week in school and our teachers use PE Planning to support their teaching of physical education.

 - Enrichment Opportunities